 Dates of the course:

-Ideally participants should undertake the course live (9am to 5pm UK time), but all course material (e.g. lecture videos, computer practicals etc) will be made available about 5 days in advance and for 2 weeks afterwards, to provide plenty of time and flexibility for participants to work through the material in their own time.
+Ideally participants should undertake the course live (9am to 5pm UK time), but all course material (e.g. lecture videos, computer practicals etc) will be made available a week in advance and for 2 weeks afterwards, to provide plenty of time and flexibility for participants to work through the material in their own time.

 Day 1 :